Taritsyn/WebMarkupMin/src/WebMarkupMin.NUglify/readme.txt

    =============
    RELEASE NOTES
    =============
-   Improved performance of adapter for the NUglify CSS Minifier.
+   Improved performance of adapters for the NUglify.

    =============
    DOCUMENTATION